 Grounding Electrode (Ground Rod) Info and Install Suggestions

-By doing this, the system's electrical system will not be grounded nor will your house meet code.
+By doing this, the system's electrical system will not be grounded, nor will your house meet code.
 The safety ground of the electrical system MUST be connected to the neutral leg of the AC, which is the whole point of safety grounding.
-You can add a second grounding electrode near the audio system, but it absolutely MUST be connected back to the house grounding electrode to complete the circuit.
-But, this practice will probably do nothing but create potential to ground issues (a ground loop) and add more noise.
-What that means is, the audio system ground will have two paths back to the breaker box where it connects to the neutral leg, one directly through the house and the other to the secondary grounding electrode and then from there to the breaker box.
-Each ground path will have a separate and UNEQUAL resistance value.
-The unequal resistance value between those two wires that connect to the same points means that current WILL flow to the safety ground.
+You can add a second grounding electrode near the audio system, but it must be connected back to the house grounding electrode to complete the circuit.
+But, this practice will probably do nothing but create potential ground issues (a ground loop) and add more noise.
+In other words, the audio system ground will have two paths back to the breaker box, connecting to the neutral leg, one directly through the house and the other to the secondary grounding electrode and then to the breaker box.
+Each ground path will have a different and UNEQUAL impedance value.
+The unequal resistance value between those two ground paths that connect to the same point means that current WILL flow to the safety ground.
 That's unwanted noise.
-So don’t do it!

 So don't do it.